deliveroo/routemaster/INTERNALS.md

 ### Worker process

-This process (of which multiuple instances can be run) executes a number of threads concurrently.
+This process (of which multiple instances can be run) executes a number of threads concurrently.

-- A group a `ROUTEMASTER_WORKER_THREADS` threads runs the `main` job queue which delivers batches.
+- A group of `ROUTEMASTER_WORKER_THREADS` threads runs the `main` job queue which delivers batches.
 - A single thread executes non-delivery jobs from the `aux` queue (monitoring, auto-dropping, promotion of scheduled jobs)